 The Load/Store Unit (LSU)¶

 The Load/Store Unit (LSU) is responsible for deciding when to fire memory operations to the memory system.
 There are two queues: the Load Queue (LDQ), and the Store Queue (STQ).
 Load instructions generate a “uopLD” Micro-Op (UOP).
 When issued, “uopLD” calculates the load address and places its result in the LDQ.
 Store instructions (may) generate two UOP s, “uopSTA” (Store Address Generation) and “uopSTD” (Store Data Generation).
-The STA UOP calculates the store address and places its result in the SAQ queue.
-The STD UOP moves the store data from the register file to the SDQ.
+The STA UOP calculates the store address and updates the address in the STQ entry.
+The STD UOP moves the store data into the STQ entry.
 Each of these UOP s will issue out of the Issue Window as soon their operands are ready.
 See Store Micro-Ops for more details on the store UOP specifics.

 Entries in the Store Queue are allocated in the Decode stage ( stq(i).valid is set).
-A “valid” bit denotes when an entry in the SAQ or SDQ holds a valid address or data (stq(i).bits.addr.valid and stq(i).bits.data.valid).
+A “valid” bit denotes when an entry in the STQ holds a valid address and valid data (stq(i).bits.addr.valid and stq(i).bits.data.valid).
 Once a store instruction is committed, the corresponding entry in the Store Queue is marked as committed.
 The store is then free to be fired to the memory system at its convenience.
 Stores are fired to the memory in program order.

 Stores are inserted into the issue window as a single instruction (as opposed to being broken up into separate addr-gen and data-gen UOP s).
 This prevents wasteful usage of the expensive issue window entries and extra contention on the issue ports to the LSU.
 A store in which both operands are ready can be issued to the LSU as a single UOP which provides both the address and the data to the LSU.
 While this requires store instructions to have access to two register file read ports, this is motivated by a desire to not cut performance in half on store-heavy code.
 Sequences involving stores to the stack should operate at IPC=1!